 Once there is enough cash value in your permanent life policy, you will be able to borrow money from it with ease through a life insurance loan.
 The total cash value must go beyond the death benefit for a life insurance policy loan to be possible, meaning you cannot borrow against your policy immediately.

-After you’ve built up enough cash value, life insurance policy loans are incredibly straightforward.
-When you have a medical bill to cover, or some other big emergency that comes up in your life, you can easily rely on the cash value through a policy loan without needing to jump through the hoops required with a bank loan.
+Life insurance policy loans are incredibly straightforward after you’ve built up enough cash value.
+When you have a medical bill to cover or some other big emergency that comes up in your life, you can easily rely on the cash value through a policy loan without needing to jump through the hoops required with a bank loan.

 A policy loan won’t affect your credit.
 You don’t need to go through an entire application process or undergo a credit check.
 You don’t need to tell the life insurance company what you need the money for, as you are essentially only borrowing from yourself.